DustinHartzler/PharmToTable/wp-content/plugins/pretty-link/readme.txt

 = 2.0.0 =
 * This is a major new release.
 To take advantage of the stability, security and performance fixes ... as well as the new features.

-= 1.6.4 =
-* This adds some security fixes.
-Everyone should upgrade.

-= 1.6.3 =
-* This adds some security fixes.
-Everyone should upgrade.

-= 1.6.2 =
-* Some additional fixes.
-Everyone should upgrade.

-= 1.6.1 =
-* This adds some security fixes.
-Everyone should upgrade.

-= 1.6.0 =
-* This adds some security fixes.
-Everyone should upgrade.